openbase/bco.website/www/developer/installation.md

 ## BCO Installation

-Create a new developer directory if it not already exists (e.g. ``~/workspace/openbase``) and change into these directory.
+Create a new development directory if it not already exists (e.g. ``~/workspace/openbase``) and change into these directory.
 ```
 mkdir -p ~/workspace/openbase
 cd ~/workspace/openbase